USF-COT/glider_netcdf_writer/README.md

 ```
 Outputs a set of profiles from a merged flight and science dataset NetCDF files to the output directory.  *Can also specify only a flight (-f) or science (-s) without the corresponding file.*

+For the example above, base config directory would be something like the example_config directory in the repository.
+Do not point directly at a glider configuration directory.
+That is why you must specify a glider name.

 #### Check NetCDF File
 ```bash
 check_glider_netcdf.py <path to NetCDF file>